 What Happens if a Diabetic Coma Goes Untreated?

-Diabetic comas are medical emergencies, and require immediate medical attention.
-If someone you love is in a diabetic coma, do not try to wake them up on your own or wait for them to naturally come out of the coma.
-The only way to come out of a diabetic coma is to return blood glucose levels to a healthy range, which can only be done by a medical professional.
+Diabetic comas are medical emergencies that require immediate professional attention.
+If someone you love is in a diabetic coma, do not attempt to wake them on your own or wait for them to naturally recover.
+The only way to come out of a diabetic coma is to restore blood glucose levels to a healthy range, a process that can only be safely managed by a medical professional.

 How to Recover from a Diabetic Coma

-Individuals who receive professional medical treatment for their diabetic coma typically make full recoveries.
-Because treatment involves the restoration of blood glucose levels to their normal range, individuals usually begin to feel better immediately after treatment, and tend to wake up from their diabetic comas shortly after treatment begins.
+Individuals who receive prompt professional treatment for a diabetic coma typically make full recoveries.
+Because treatment centers on restoring blood glucose to a normal range, most patients begin to improve rapidly once care begins and tend to regain consciousness shortly after treatment starts.

 Preventing a Diabetic Coma